 12. Kokoda Trail, Papua, New Guinea

-This 60-mile track is a perilous mix of rugged terrain, unforgiving heat and humidity, and dense forest pathways.
-New Guinea requires hikes here to be in the company of a licensed guide to increase safety and they also recommend that hikers train up to a year before hiking in the Kokoda’s harsh conditions.
+This 60-mile track is a dangerous mix of rugged terrain, unforgiving heat and humidity, and dense forest pathways.
+To increase safety, New Guinea requires hikers to be in the company of a licensed guide, and they also recommend that hikers train up to a year before hiking in Kokoda’s harsh conditions.

 11. Parvati’s Valley, India

-Known as the Bermuda Triangle of India, Parvati’s Valley contains many hiking trails that connect the surrounding mountain peaks.
+Parvati’s Valley contains many hiking trails connecting the surrounding mountain peaks, known as the Bermuda Triangle of India.
 But the unexplained disappearance or death of over 30 hikers in the past decades here is what gives this challenging hiking area its moniker.

 10. Half Dome, Yosemite National Park, California

-Thrill-seekers take Mist Trail through Yosemite, and its most feared and anticipated length of the trail is at the very end of the hike.
+Thrill-seekers take Mist Trail through Yosemite, and its most feared and anticipated trail length is at the end of the hike.
 Over 60 hikers have lost their lives over the years as they attempted the last 400 feet of the summit at the cabled vertical climb, but the spectacular views at the end of this 14+mile, uphill out-and-back hike are worth it for expert hikers.

 9. Angel’s Landing, Utah